jasmina-husic/bss_oss/README.md

 ### Adding New Workflow Steps

-If you introduce additional steps to an activation sequence (for example, a “Ship & install” step), you can map them to existing wizard pages or create new ones.
-The dynamic step calculation in `Wizard.jsx` looks for specific keywords in the order’s `activationSequence` array:
+If you introduce additional steps to a workflow (for example, a “Ship & install” option), you can map them to existing wizard pages or create new ones.
+The dynamic step calculation in `Wizard.jsx` looks for specific keywords in the order’s workflow array:

 ```
-Allocate hardware     → Inventory Allocation
+allocate hardware     → Inventory Allocation
-Configure devices     → Device Setup & Configuration (tabs for each device type)
+configure devices     → Device Setup & Configuration (tabs for each device family)
-Install on site / Ship & install → Deployment Planning & Scheduling
+install on site / ship & install → Deployment Planning & Scheduling
-Commission network    → Go‑Live & Customer Handover
 ```

-Any activation step that doesn’t match these keywords is currently ignored.
-Mandatory steps (review, testing, validation and go‑live) are always present.
+Any custom workflow entry that doesn’t match these keywords is currently ignored.
+Mandatory pages—Order Review & Confirmation, Testing & Validation, Final Validation Checklist and Go‑Live & Customer Handover—are always present.